Office Occupancy Data and Returning to the Workplace | VergeSense

 VergeSense is the industry leader in providing enterprises with a true understanding of their occupancy and how their offices are actually being used.

-It’s been almost a year since the beginning of stay-at-home-orders and the freedom to choose the most purpose-driven workspace that will accommodate your individual needs has come with its perks, and its challenges.
-A recent JLL survey of 3,000 workers found that 58% of employees miss the office and those under 35 show the strongest desire to return.
+It’s been almost two years since the beginning of stay-at-home-orders and the freedom to choose the most purpose-driven workspace that will accommodate your individual needs has come with its perks, and its challenges.
+A JLL survey of 3,000 workers found that 58% of employees miss the office and those under 35 show the strongest desire to return.

 The office is on the cusp of an exciting revival.
 Enterprises leading the workplace transformation movement are maximizing their CRE portfolios while building data-driven systems and spaces to keep their employees safe and happy in the office.

 Leveraging our first-hand experience working with leading enterprises, together with our in-house workplace experience experts, we’re sharing insights into what's top-of-mind as tens of thousands of employees across the globe make plans to return to the office.